Three Days in Adelaide

 Get some insight into Indigenous culture at the Tandanya art gallery before catching a free City Connector bus loop (the 98 buses) from East Terrace up to North Adelaide.
 The city’s first planned residential area is where you’ll find Adelaide’s finest cottages… you’ll go past Tynte Street with its fire station hotel before hopping off to explore O’Connell Street.

 DAY THREE: You have your pick of what to do during the day and at night here.
 Head on Adelaide’s primary tram line to Glenelg beach, home to the Jetty Road shopping precinct and enticing coastline.
 Early morning hours are more peaceful, but sunsets are also wonderful.
+For Glenelg ideas and more beach options, check out the Adelaide Beaches website.

 If the beach isn’t your thing, explore Chinatown for lunch options, behind the Central Market.
 You have food court action in Chinatown Plaza, or for great dumplings visit Star Dumplings nearby.